dfrappart/dfrappart.github.io/_posts/2023-09-28-About_resources_moves_in_terraform_state.markdown

 Hi!

 In previous articles, we explored different ways to import existing (Azure) resources in the state, and how to generate the terraform configuration associated.
-While quite useful, we came to the conclusion that the need to modify the configuration generated.
+While quite useful, we came to the conclusion that we needed to modify the configuration generated.

 In this article, we'll look at just that and detail different scenarios and methods to manage resources.